junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Balthazar clears his throat beside them.
 "If I may," he raises his hand.
 The two of them turn to him.
 "You're not going to Hell," he says.

-"See, nothing to worry about."
-Cas says, relieved.
+"See, nothing to worry about," Cas says, relieved.
 "It's not on you."

 "But not to Heaven, either."
 Balthazar continues.